scottgallant/xaprb-src/content/blog/2016/03/19/meditation.md

 traumatic experiences I'd had.
 Every session my therapist would say, "Think back to that time.
 Tell me about it."
-The therapist was trying, in a Freudian way, to help me do the same things as meditation does---see my reactions to my thoughts and memories, and disidentify with them.
+The therapist was trying, in a Freudian way, to help me do the same things as meditation does---see my reactions to my thoughts and memories, and disidentify from them.

 Meditation has helped me more in the space of a few months than therapy helped in years.
-If I'd learned to meditate, I have absolutely no doubt that I wouldn't have needed therapy.
+If I'd learned to meditate, I am pretty sure that I wouldn't have needed therapy.
 And I always felt vaguely sure, in a way I couldn't explain, that there had to be a more effective way of healing than repeatedly talking about the horrible things that I'd experienced.
 Now I know what I was